krombipils/cordova-plugin-crosswalk-webview/README.md

-# This is a forked edition of the abondoned project of crosswalk
+# This is a fork of the abondoned project Crosswalk

 ## Installation